Banner

 Brody Greenwald, T '01

 Mr. Greenwald is a partner in White & Case's Los Angeles office.
 His practice is centered on assisting with strategic corporate decisions and resolving complex disputes through international arbitration, mediation, and litigation.
 He represents clients in commercial, construction, and investment arbitrations across critical sectors such as technology, energy, manufacturing, telecommunications, financial services, and sports.
 He also advises on drafting arbitration agreements and structuring investments.
-Publications like Who’s Who Legal, The Legal 500, Law360, and Lawdragon recognize Mr. Greenwald as a leading practitioner.
-He is a founding member of California Arbitration (CalArb) and serves in key positions as CalArb’s treasurer and as a member of its Executive Committee and Board of Directors.
+Publications like Who's Lexology, The Legal 500, Law360, and Lawdragon recognize Mr. Greenwald as a leading practitioner.
+He is a founding member of California Arbitration (CalArb) and serves in key positions as CalArb's second vice president and as a member of its Executive Committee and Board of Directors.
 Mr. Greenwald holds a BA from Duke University and a JD from the University of Chicago Law School.

 Chris Hart, L '05